realA10001986/Flux-Capacitor/README.md

 The first step is to establish access to the FC's configuration web site ("Config Portal") in order to configure your FC:

-- Power up the FC and wait until the startup sequence has completed.
+- Power up your FC and wait until the startup sequence has completed.
 - Connect your computer or handheld device to the WiFi network "FC-AP".
 - Navigate your browser to http://flux.local or http://192.168.4.1 to enter the Config Portal.

 #### Connecting to a WiFi network

-The FC knows two ways of WiFi operation: Either it creates its own WiFi network, or it connects to a pre-existing WiFi network.
+Your FC knows two ways of WiFi operation: Either it creates its own WiFi network, or it connects to a pre-existing WiFi network.

 As long as the FC is unconfigured, it creates its own WiFi network named "FC-AP".
 This mode of operation is called "Access point mode", or "AP-mode".

-It is ok to leave the FC in AP-mode, predominantly if used stand-alone.
+It is ok to leave it in AP-mode, predominantly if used stand-alone.

+>For experts: In the following, the term "WiFi network" is used for both "WiFi network" and "ip network" for simplicity reasons.
+However, for BTTFN/MQTT communication, the devices must (only) be on the same ip network, regardless of how they take part in it: They can be can be connected to different WiFi networks, if those WiFi networks are part of the same ip network, or, in case of the MQTT broker, by wire.
+If the TCD operates as access point for other props, connecting a prop to the TCD's WiFi network also takes care of suitable ip network configuration through DHCP.

 ##### &#9654; Home setup with a pre-existing local WiFi network

 In this case, you can connect your FC to your home WiFi network: Click on "Connect to WiFi" and either select a network from the top of the page or enter a WiFi network name (SSID), and enter your WiFi password.

->If you have a [Time Circuits Display](https://tcd.out-a-ti.me) note that in order to have the FC and TCD communicate with each other, the FC must be connected to the same network the TCD is connected to.
-In order to use MQTT, the FC must be connected to the same network the broker is connected to.
+>If you have a [Time Circuits Display](https://tcd.out-a-ti.me) note that in order to have both FC and TCD communicate with each other, your FC must be connected to the same network your TCD is connected to.
+In order to use MQTT, your FC must be connected to the same network your broker is connected to.

 >Note that the FC requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
-If the device is inaccessible as a result of incorrect static IPs, wait until the Flux Capacitor has completed its startup sequence, then type \*123456OK on the IR remote; static IP data will be deleted and the device will return to DHCP after a reboot.
+If the device is inaccessible as a result of incorrect static IPs, wait until it has completed its startup sequence, then type \*123456OK on the IR remote; static IP data will be deleted and the device will return to DHCP after a reboot.

-After saving the WiFi network settings, the FC reboots and tries to connect to your configured WiFi network.
+After saving the WiFi network settings, your FC reboots and tries to connect to your selected WiFi network.
 If that fails, it will again start in access point mode.

 ##### &#9654; Places without a WiFi network

 If no TCD is present, keep your FC operating in AP-mode.

-If you have a [Time Circuits Display](https://tcd.out-a-ti.me), you can connect the FC to the TCD's own WiFi network.
+If you have a [Time Circuits Display](https://tcd.out-a-ti.me), you can connect your FC to the TCD's own WiFi network.

 Click on "Connect to WiFi" and either select "TCD-AP" from the top of the page or enter "TCD-AP" under *WiFi network name (SSID)*.
 If you password-proteced your TCD-AP, enter this password below.

 See [here](#car-setup) for more details.

-After completing WiFi setup, your FC is basically ready for use; you can also continue configuring it to your personal preferences through the Config Portal.
+After completing WiFi setup, your FC is ready for use; you can also continue configuring it to your personal preferences through the Config Portal.

 ## The Config Portal